 Alright, now families you can help to facilitate clear communication with your nanny by doing the following:

 Be upfront about any job expectations right from the job description stage.
 Make sure you take time to thoughtfully create the job description and to think about what duties you need help with from your nanny.
 Your job description should include all of the important elements such as location, ideal start date, compensation package information, it should also include the commitment length you’re looking for.
-As I mentioned before make sure to list out all of the job duties that are expectations for the role, as well as any requirements you have for your nanny such as number of years experience, any skill sets, licensures and vaccination status, etc.
+As mentioned before, make sure to list out all of the job duties that are expectations for the role, as well as any requirements you have for your nanny such as number of years experience, any skill sets, licensures and vaccination status, etc.

 Families, you should also know what job duties are standard job duties for our nanny, and what job duties should be compensated at a higher level.
 For example, typical job duties for a nanny includes anything surrounding the direct care of the child.
 That can include things like daily tidying, emptying a diaper pail, cleaning dishes used throughout the day, child laundry, that sort of thing.
 If you need any help that crosses over into more of a family assisting role, this would be activities like family meal prep, family dishes, family laundry, maybe dog walking, that would need to be compensated at a higher level.